 Official online roster for all Brevard County inmates.

-Start with the official Brevard County Sheriff's Office inmate search at brevardsheriff.com.
-Enter the first and last name of the person you are looking for.
-Records typically appear within 2 to 6 hours of booking.
-If you cannot find them yet, try again in an hour or call the jail directly at (321) 264-5201.
+Open the official Brevard County Sheriff's Office inmate search at brevardsheriff.com.
+Enter a first and last name.
+Booking records typically go live in the search 2 to 6 hours after booking completes.
+If the person is not there yet, try again in an hour or phone the jail at (321) 264-5201.

-If a bond is set, a Florida-licensed bail bond agent can post bond for a 10% non-refundable premium under Florida Department of Financial Services rules.
-A $5,000 bond costs $500 through a bondsman.
-Cash bonds posted directly with the Clerk of Courts are refundable after the case closes.
+When a bond amount is posted, a Florida-licensed bail bond agent can write the bond for a 10% non-refundable premium, set by the Florida Department of Financial Services.
+That means a $5,000 bond runs $500 through a bondsman.
+If the family pays cash straight to the Clerk of Courts, the full amount is refunded when the case ends.

-Florida Rule 3.130 requires first appearance before a judge within 24 hours of arrest.
-In Brevard County, first appearance is handled by the 18th Judicial Circuit.
-The judge confirms probable cause, reads charges, advises rights, and sets or adjusts bond.
-Having an attorney present can mean a reduced bond on day one.
+Florida Rule of Criminal Procedure 3.130 mandates a first appearance within a day of arrest.
+In Brevard County that hearing is heard by the 18th Judicial Circuit.
+The judge checks probable cause, reads the charges, explains the defendant's rights, and fixes or adjusts bond.
+With counsel present, the bond can often be reduced on day one.

 Sign up free at vinelink.vineapps.com for automatic release, transfer, and court date alerts for any Florida inmate.
 Registration is free, anonymous, and works by phone, email, or text.